Tajiri-Bwika/Tanzania-CSEE-Dashboard/README.md

 Results are written to `testing_documentation.txt`.

 ## Limitations

-- Historical source layouts differ across examination years.
-- The 38 unmatched school-region rows require authoritative upstream mapping.
-- Forecasts describe expected direction under continuing patterns and do not explain causes.
 - Pass-rate model performance is weaker than GPA model performance and should be interpreted cautiously.
-- Automated tests inspect rendered Streamlit elements and responsive CSS, but final pixel-level checks still require a browser at target viewport sizes.
-- Retraining can be computationally expensive and requires optional model dependencies.
 - Intervention ranges are planning assumptions and require stakeholder or experimental validation before operational use.
 - The 2032 simulator applies national growth assumptions and does not represent confirmed local enrollment trajectories.
 - Scenario outputs support investigation and planning; they are not official results or automatic allocation decisions.

 ## Future Improvements

-- Resolve unmatched historical regions from an authoritative school registry.
-- Add documented confidence intervals to forecast artifacts.
 - Add causal or explanatory research for regional and subject performance gaps.
-- Introduce automated browser screenshots for visual-regression testing.
 - Add accessible downloadable reports for school and policy users.
-- Expand bilingual coverage from chart interpretations to every UI label.
 - Add localized scenario growth assumptions when authoritative demographic evidence becomes available.

-## Submission Cleanup

-Required application files, pages, complete 2016-2025 data, model artifacts, tests, requirements, README, and testing/change documentation should remain.

-The following should not appear in a clean submitted copy:

-- `__pycache__/` and other generated Python caches
-- `.pytest_cache/`
-- temporary Streamlit logs
-- local virtual environments and IDE settings

-Rollback snapshots in `change_history/` are useful during development but can be excluded from the final packaged submission if the evaluator does not require them.
-The partial 2020-2025 combined files are not used by the current dashboard; retain or exclude them according to the dataset submission rules.

-The parent repository `.gitignore` currently ignores `CSEE/`.
-Narrow or remove that rule before committing this project to GitHub.

-## Viva Presentation Notes

-Suggested demonstration:

-1. Explain the problem and 2016-2025 national data scope.
-2. Show that executive KPIs remain national while detailed charts respond to regional filters.
-3. Demonstrate one school profile and explain GPA, pass rate, Division 0, subject strength, and regional benchmark.
-4. Show one strong and one weak subject and state the intervention implication.
-5. Explain top/bottom rankings and why lower GPA is better.
-6. Explain solid Actual and dotted Forecast lines without presenting forecasts as official results.
-7. Open Advanced Model Comparison and justify model selection using holdout evidence.
-8. Present `testing_documentation.txt` and `change_log.txt` as verification and
-   engineering evidence.
-9. Open `2032 Policy Planning`, compare all three scenarios, and explain why every future output is synthetic and hypothetical.

-Before submission, run the complete test suite and manually inspect the four pages at 1920x1080, 1366x768, 1024x768, tablet width, and mobile width.